kundajelab/deeplift/README.md

 The original implementation of DeepLIFT uses a theano backend, but an alpha version of the tensorflow implementation (developed using tensorflow 0.12.0rc and Keras 1.1.2) is available.
 If you want to use the tensorflow branch, you can do `git checkout tensorflow` when in the deeplift repository.
 Run `nosetests tests/*` to make sure all the unit tests pass on your machine.

-The theano implementation of DeepLIFT depends on theano >= 0.8 and autoconversion was tested using keras 0.3.
-Support for keras 1.0 is in the works (on [this branch](https://github.com/kundajelab/deeplift/tree/keras_1_compatibility) started by @jisungk).
+The theano implementation of DeepLIFT depends on theano >= 0.8 and autoconversion with sequential models was tested using keras 0.2, 0.3 and 1.1.2.
+Graph models were tested with keras 0.3.
+Autoconversion for the functional API is on the way.

 The recommended way to obtain theano and numpy is through [anaconda](https://www.continuum.io/downloads).